-The County will continue to promote use of National Oceanic and Atmospheric Administration (NOAA) weather radios as a primary notification system for weather advisories to the general public and special locations.
+The County will continue to promote and support use of National Oceanic and Atmospheric Administration (NOAA) weather radios as a supplemental notification system to its primary reverse 911system, see below, for weather advisories to the general public and special locations.
 NOAA Weather Radio (NWR) is a nationwide network of radio stations broadcasting continuous weather information direct from a nearby National Weather Service office.
 NWR broadcasts National Weather Service warnings, watches, forecasts and other hazard information 24 hours a day.
 NWR is not only for tornados, but also for other hazards as well making it a single source for comprehensive weather and emergency information.
 NWR also broadcasts warning and post-event information for all types of hazards--both natural and environmental (such as chemical releases).